ArduPilot/ardupilot_wiki/copter/source/docs/acro-mode.rst

    Centi-degress/sec/sec.
 Same principle as ``ATC_ACCEL_R_MAX`` and :ref:`ATC_ACCEL_P_MAX`
    but on the YAW axis based on the :ref:`ACRO_Y_RATE<ACRO_Y_RATE>` parameter value (likely a much lower, more attainable value.)
+-  :ref:`ATC_THR_MIX_MAN <ATC_THR_MIX_MAN>`: Balance between attitude and throttle control.
+This value can be increased to improve attitude control when the throttle is cut for better Airmode handling, however a stable tune is essential before it can be increased.

 User Videos
 ===========
 .. youtube:: dnygfyvXmL4
+    :width: 100%
+.. youtube:: rJUpmGjbU8k
+    :width: 100%
+.. youtube:: 42iS9d-Lrqw
     :width: 100%